 - By changing the focus – from efficiency and cost (which encourages the wrong behaviours), to speed and value

 Put simply, Cost of Delay is a way of communicating the impact of time on value.
-Not just how valuable something is, but how urgent it is.
+It combines urgency and importance, two things that humans are not very good at separating.
+It should matter to us to know not just how valuable something is, but how urgent it is.
 The value that we miss out on when we deliver late, or while waiting can be enormous.
-It is often far more valuable to get something even a week earlier than it is to make it cheaper.
-These trade-offs are not obvious though unless we understand the Cost of Delay.
+It is often far more valuable to get something even a week earlier than it is to make it slightly cheaper.
+These trade-offs are simply not obvious though, unless we understand the Cost of Delay.

 Most cases of Cost of Delay can be easily approximated using the following graph as a guide.
 It shows the impact of being late for a feature where the benefits are long-lived and the peak benefits are unaffected by delay.
 There are other urgency profiles, but this is the most common in large organisations.